 As our world changes rapidly around us, HSE’s classrooms and learning environments have been following suit.
-Meet the Fishers Maker Playground’s new Teacher-in-Residence, Jennifer Suskovich.
-As one of two new teachers-in-residence with the new Fishers Parks and HSE Schools partnership, Suskovich will give 5th graders from all over the district the opportunity to learn science in a non-traditional manner.
+Meet the Fishers Maker Playground’s Teacher-in-Residence, Jennifer Suskovich.
+As one of two new teachers-in-residence with the new Fishers Parks and HSE Schools partnership, Suskovich gives 5th graders from all over the district the opportunity to learn science in a non-traditional manner.

 Suskovich, a Hoosier native, began her teaching experience with Warren Township.
 She taught there for a few years before transitioning to HSE Schools.
 “I was excited about the growth coming into Hamilton Southeastern Schools,” she said, “so in 2001, I applied and was able to get my first job in the district.”

 For the past 20 years, Suskovich has been teaching science to 5th and 6th graders.
 The addition of Fishers Maker Playground, a 15,000-square-foot public makerspace inside the Hub & Spoke building and ran by Fishers Parks, to the HSE experience is a program that Suskovich is excited to continue.
 “I’m looking at this program as a way to reach out to more kids that age and get them thinking about how they can make improvements and put a stamp on their community.”

 Suskovich is also no stranger to makerspaces, a collaborative environment where makers work together on projects using technology and various other tools.
 About three or four years ago, using grant funds, she created her own makerspace from scratch.
 She said, “I just got glue guns and small items that we could have in the classroom and I made my own classroom a makerspace.”